 [Looking down Peyto's north face from our ledge.]

 [A steep pano from the ledge, looking west north and east.
 The false summit of Peyto on the far left and the approach to our ledge on the far right.
 Mistaya and Caldron in the center with Patterson and Peyto Lake in the distance. ++]

 Finally Steven was done and it was my turn.
 Steven had removed the pro so I simply had to climb up - encouraging Ben to take slack while I motored up as quickly as possible.
 I think I surprised both Ben and Steven by negotiating the route very quickly.
 I was trying to stay warm and I knew Ben was freezing and we were way over our time budget already so I didn't waste time thinking about things too much.
-Climbing with a full upper belay inspires a lot of confidence... ;) The climb was tough though.
-Much harder than anything I've done in winter before.
-Ben is a hero for pushing up in the conditions we had - loose snow, ice and extremely loose and friable rock with a few desperate moves that would have been impossible without the very tips of our crampons and an ax to grip tiny rock / ice holds.
+Climbing with a full upper belay inspires a lot of confidence... ;) Ben is to be commended for pushing up in the conditions we had - loose snow, ice and extremely loose and friable rock with a few desperate moves that would have been impossible without the very tips of our crampons and an ax to grip tiny rock / ice holds.
 True mixed climbing!
 And when I arrived at the belay station we weren't at the summit yet.
 I unclipped from the rope and proceeded up steep, exposed and snowy 4th class terrain before finally topping out on one of my last Wapta peaks and certainly the toughest one.

 [Vern has just cleared the crux and now approaches the belay (photo by Steven Song)]

 [Vern is off belay and going for the top!
 There is some tricky moves involved - and obviously some wintery conditions too.
 (Photo by Steven Song)]